Job seekers affected by COVID-19

 Find out more on the Australian Government's Services Australia website.

-If you are unsure or need advice, the Skills Recognition Centre can help you find training that will suit your circumstances, and enhance your skills and job prospects.
+If you're unsure or need advice, the Skills Recognition Centre can help you find training that suits your circumstances, and enhances your skills and job prospects.

 Help for visa holders

-As coronavirus (COVID-19) is a rapidly evolving situation, view these websites and stay up-to-date.
+As coronavirus (COVID-19) is a rapidly evolving situation, stay up-to-date by going to the

-The Worker and Wellbeing Fund can provide support if you have lost your job or your income has been reduced because of COVID-19, and are not already receiving financial and / or wellbeing support, including Centrelink benefits.
+The Worker and Wellbeing Fund can provide support if you have lost your job or your income has been reduced because of coronavirus (COVID-19), and are not already receiving financial and wellbeing support including Centrelink benefits.

-To find out more, go the the Department of the Chief Minister website.
+To find out more, go the the Department of the Chief Minister and Cabinet website.